nazmulidris/exoplayer_learning/README.md

 }
 ```

+If you would like to re-use your `ExoPlayer` then make sure to call:
+1. `stop()`
+2. `seekTo(0, 0)`

+This will release all the resources (codecs, MediaSources, etc) held by the player.
+In order to
+use the player again, call `prepare(MediaSource)` as show in the gists above.

 ## Slightly more control over player creation

 You can also use a different signature of `ExoPlayerFactor.newSimpleInstance(...)` factory method